 *Quote from the book’s preface, written by editor J. B.Tourtellot National Geographic Society: “With this book Arild Molstad reports not only on the enjoyment of travel, but also on the effects tourism has on the places we visit.
 The enormous, growing size and impact of tourism makes this book incredibly important.”

-- i have organised a number of international seminar on sustainable tourism , featuring prominent speakers present from around the world.
-Also, I have been responsible for auctions, whose funds have gone to fighting sexploitation of children in Asia.
+He has have organised a number of international seminar on sustainable tourism , featuring prominent speakers present from around the world.
+Also, he has been responsible for auctions, whose funds have gone to fighting sexploitation of children in Asia.

-- UNESCO’s Nordic World Heritage Foundation retained me as a part time consultant for six years .
-In this capacity I was in charge of a comprehensive report in 1999 – Cultural Heritage and Sustainable Tourism – highlighting ”best practices” around the world, pointing to opportunities for private and public organizations to establish partnerships in a.o. developing economies.
-The report was co-authored with other consultants from the US and Asia/Pacific.
+UNESCO’s Nordic World Heritage Foundation retained him as a part time consultant for six years .
+In this capacity he was in charge of a comprehensive report in 1999 – Cultural Heritage and Sustainable Tourism – highlighting ”best practices” around the world, pointing to opportunities for private and public organizations to establish partnerships in a.o. developing economies.
+The report was co-authored with other international experts.

-- Working with Nordic World Heritage Foundation and the development economist Stein Hansen, I was asked in 2008 to formulate a recommendation to Norway’s Ministry of Foreign Affairs on how Sustainable Tourism could help reach UN’s Millennium Development Goals while protecting biodiversity.
-The report was delivered to Norway’s MFA, resulting in a.o. a two-years consulting assighment for Norfund on their tourism investement projects globally.
-I became a project coordinator for NWHF to produce a 3-5 days’ lecture series – Cultural Heritage and Sustainable Tourism - a pilot project financed by the Norway’s MFA to teach stakeholders and students to think long-term and strategically when engaged in destination development.
+Working with Nordic World Heritage Foundation and the development economist Stein Hansen, he was asked in 2008 to formulate a recommendation to Norway’s Ministry of Foreign Affairs on how Sustainable Tourism could help reach UN’s Millennium Development Goals while protecting biodiversity.
+The report was delivered to Norway’s MFA, resulting in a.o. a two-years consulting assignment for Norfund on their tourism investment projects globally.
+He became a project coordinator for NWHF to produce a 3-5 days’ lecture series – Cultural Heritage and Sustainable Tourism - a pilot project financed by the Norway’s MFA to teach stakeholders and students to think long-term and strategically when engaged in destination development.

-- He was the project coordinator for an awareness-raising effort involving mass media, tour operators and UNESCO to sensitize travelers to ecotourism principles and to the World Heritage idea and convention.
+He was the project coordinator for an awareness-raising effort involving mass media, tour operators and UNESCO to sensitize travellers to ecotourism principles and to the World Heritage idea and convention.

-- Iniatiated REIS NEPAL, a 2-year fundrising campaign in Norway to help Nepal revitalize its tourism after the 2015 earthquakes
+Initiated REIS NEPAL, a 2-year fundraising campaign in Norway to help Nepal revitalize its tourism after the 2015 earthquakes